decentraland/mini-rpc/README.md

 # @dcl/mini-rpc

-This package can be used to create client and servers over an abstract transport, and it includes some transport implementations
+This package can be used to create clients and servers over an abstract transport, and it includes some transport implementations

 ## Installation